-What Do I Say to a Friend Who Said No to Being a Bridesmaid, But Wants to Be One Now?
+What to Do if a Friend Says No to Being a Bridesmaid, Then Changes Her Mind

 Depending on the amount of time left until your wedding date, you may want to consider having this friend in your wedding party, despite her original no. For the most part, people say no because of finances and not out of any maliciousness to the bride.
-If, after a few months, they've managed to get back on track financially, and you feel like there is enough time to account for buying dresses and attending all the necessary parties, then by all means, you should try to squeeze her back in.
-Don't worry about numbers if you've added another girl to effectively replace her -- after all, we know mismatched numbers of bridesmaids and groomsmen aren't really that big a deal.
-What's one more bridesmaid at the end of the day?
+If, after a few months, they've managed to get back on track financially, and you feel like there's enough time to account for buying bridesmaid dresses and attending all the necessary parties, then by all means, try to squeeze her back in.
+Don't worry about numbers if you've added someone else in your friend's place since she declined—having a mismatched number of bridesmaids and groomsmen is no big deal.